3UU/wordpress-shariff-wrapper/trunk/readme.txt

 http://heiseonline.github.io/shariff/ Or you can have a look at my test page at http://shariff.3uu.net/shariff-sample-page-with-all-options to get an overview.
 But plz be warned: This is my test page!
-It is possible that do you find featured that are only provided in the development version. use it only to get an impression of the design options.
+It is possible that do you find features that are only provided in the development version.
+Use it only to get an impression of the design options.

 = Q: Can I add [shariff] on all posts? =